jang-taeyang/jang-taeyang.github.io/essays/Don't-Ask-Dumb-Questions.md

 4. **Minimal context**:
    This asker does not explain their environment or the procedures taken to troubleshoot, leaving readers to assume and infer the basics.

 The responses made to this post reflect the inefficiency caused by the poorly made question.
-Many replies specified the distinction between degrees versus radians, providing solutions such as,
+Many replies specified the distinction between degrees versus radians, providing solutions such as:

 ```csharp
 double angleInDegrees = 32.471192290848492;